Expat Remortgages Explained

 Can you refinance a UK property if you live and work abroad?

 Remortgaging a UK property while living abroad is more complex than a standard remortgage.
-But it’s usually easier than getting a mortgage as an expat for the first time as you will have a good payment record on your existing loan that will act as a reference for lenders.
+But it’s usually easier than getting a mortgage as an expat for the first time, as you will have a good payment record on your existing loan that will act as a lender reference.

 Lending criteria for expat remortgages